15 Types of Leaves Offered by Companies in India

 3. Adoption Leave

-Adoption leave is a type of paid time off that allows employees to take time away from work in order to adopt a child and adjust to their new role as parents.
-While this practice has been adopted by some companies in India, it is not yet enforced widely, making it less well-known compared to other types of leave available.
-Take a look at how to apply for an adoption leave.
+Adoption leave is a type of paid leave that gives employees the chance to take time off from work when they adopt a child.
+This leave helps them adjust to their new responsibilities as parents and bond with their children.
+Although some companies in India have started offering adoption leave, it is not yet a common practice.
+As a result, it is less familiar compared to other types of leave commonly provided to employees.
+Take a look at our guide on how to write an adoption leave letter.

 4. Parental Leave

-There are two basic types of parental leave for both parents, they are:
+The two types of parental leave available for parents are:

 5. Bereavement Leave

-This is a type of leave that companies offer to their employees in the event of a family member’s death.
-This form of leave is typically paid for by the employer, and although it is not legally required, many companies offer it out of empathy.
+Companies offer bereavement leave in the event of a family member’s death.
+While it is not legally required, many companies provide this type of leave out of empathy.
 Despite being a relatively recent practice in India, bereavement leave holds great significance for employees.
 It allows them time to mourn, attend funeral ceremonies, or deal with any other legal or familial matters that may arise during this difficult time.
-If your office is not offering bereavement leave, you can consider getting jobs in Mumbai or Jobs in Pune with a better leave policy.

 6. Earned and Privilege Leave